soft-lang/soft/README.md

 SELECT New_Node_Type(_Language := 'TestLanguage', _NodeType := 'RPAREN', _Literal := ')');
 ```

-These tokens are used to explicitly tell we want a `SUB_EXPRESSION` to be executed first,
-before executing the main expression.
-These are not part of the same NodeGroup, as we don't want them to match a normal `EXPRESSION`,
+These tokens are not part of the NodeGroup `OPS` as we don't want them to match
-but only a `SUB_EXPRESSION`.
+normal expressions, as they are used by `SUB_EXPRESSION` to match on the left and right
+side of the tokens possible inside a normal `EXPRESSION`.

 ```sql
 SELECT New_Node_Type(_Language := 'TestLanguage', _NodeType := 'WHITE_SPACE', _LiteralPattern := '(\s+)');